 Playing into the high grade awarded is that pickings are pretty slim when it comes to left-back; it's one of the hardest positions to nail down because left-footers don't exactly grow on trees.

 It was probably about time Real Madrid freshened up their central defensive options—and by that, we don't mean by playing Nacho.

 Raphael Varane's poor post-World Cup year combined with Sergio Ramos' usual mixed bag of defending contributed heavily to the 2018-19 disaster, giving the club the perfect excuse to go out and sign one of the best young defenders in Europe: Eder Militao.

-He'd been a Porto player just eight months when Los Blancos activated his release clause, the Spanish giants understandably impressed with his range of passing, calmness in possession, recovery speed and aerial domination on show in Portugal.
+He'd been a Porto player just eight months when Los Blancos activated his release clause, with the Spanish giants understandably impressed with his range of passing, calmness in possession, recovery speed and aerial domination on show in Portugal.

 These are all traits Varane boasts, so the methodology in recruitment is clear: Either Varane bucks up, or there's a new, 21-year-old version of him waiting in the wings.

 Militao can deputise at right-back too if asked, having played the position both in Brazil and for Porto, though he's not at his most comfortable there—particularly against serious opponents.
-He's a centre-back, a very good one, and a potentially elite one.
+He's a centre-back, a very good one and a potentially elite one.

 4. Luka Jovic, Striker

 Eintracht Frankfurt to Real Madrid